Squigglevision/morse-code-translator/README.md

 ## Overview

-The morse code translator tranlates English text (A-Z, numbers and some punctuation) into morse code and vice versa.
+The morse code translator translates English text (A-Z, numbers and some punctuation) into morse code and vice versa.
 I created it using JavaScript and SCSS, and I used Jest to create unit tests for my translation functions.